top of page

 and Restrictions/Bylaws

-Proposed Revision of our CC&Rs and Bylaws
+Association CC&Rs and Bylaws

-• Current Summary of Association/Owner Responsibility
+• Current Summary of Association/Owner Maintenance Responsibilities

-• Draft CC&Rs
+• Amended and Restated CC&Rs

 How our governing documents work for us as residents of our association.

-CC&Rs are legally binding documents that are officially recorded and filed with our state.
+CC&Rs are legally binding documents that are officially recorded and filed with our county.
 Our CC&Rs cover the rights and obligations of the homeowners' association to its members and vice versa.
 CC&Rs often cover legal issues, such as:

 Bylaws